If I am a member and end up being transported by a ground ambulance or another air ambulance service, who is responsible

 If your medical emergency meets certain criteria, such as a heart attack, stroke or a traumatic injury and the 911 dispatcher determines you would benefit from emergent ground or air medical transport, they may dispatch an air ambulance to your emergency, as well as a ground ambulance.
 If you require an emergent medical transport from one Hospital to another hospital, those transfers are ordered by physicians.
 In the event that the AirMedCare Network Operations Center receive a call for emergency help from an individual or source other than a healthcare or emergency services agency, AirMedCare Network Providers communication specialists will identify and contact the ground EMS service in the patient’s community and ask them to respond to the scene.
 If they determine air medical transport is needed, they will dispatch one of our air ambulance providers.

 How would emergency personnel know that I am an AirMedCare Network member?

-When calling emergency personnel, you may make the 911/ground ambulance service aware that you are an AirMedCare Network member so that in the event they plan to request an air ambulance, they know your preference is for an AirMedCare Network provider.
-As a member of AirMedCare Network, you will receive with your membership an identification card and stickers for your vehicle.
+When calling emergency personnel, you may make the 911/ground ambulance service aware that you are an AirMedCare Network members so that in the event they plan to request an air ambulance, they know your preference is for an AirMedCare Network provider.
+As a member of the AirMedCare Network, you will receive with your membership an identification card and stickers for your vehicle.
 All of these items allow emergency personnel to identify that you are an AirMedCare Network member.
-Regardless of whether or not emergency personnel know that you’re an AirMedCare Network member, we may still be called to transport you.
+Regardless of whether emergency personnel know that you’re an AirMedCare Network member, we may still be called on to transport you.
 As earlier indicated, most of our transports are non-member transports.